Frequently Asked Questions

 As mentioned prior, GoStork allows you to view comprehensive information about top surrogacy agencies, filter by personal preferences, and compare agencies side by side to easily see how well they match up to your needs.
 Each agency’s profile includes clear cost breakdowns, a list of the services they offer, carrier screening process, reviews and rating as well as detailed answers to questions most commonly posed by intended parents.
 Read more about surrogacy and the terms you need to be aware of, in our Resources center.

-An IVF clinic supports couples or individuals on their journey to parenthood when pregnancy is difficult to achieve.
+Fertility or IVF clinics support couples or individuals on their journey to parenthood when pregnancy is difficult to achieve.
 IVF stands for In Vitro Fertilization, a procedure in which the egg and sperm are combined in a laboratory setting.
 The resulting embryo(s) are then directly placed in the uterus.

 IVF clinics differ in the services they offer.
 Limited-service IVF clinics offer limited treatment options while full-service clinics offer a comprehensive spectrum of treatments, including artificial insemination, ovulation induction, embryo-transfer and pre-implantation genetic testing.